hieunqdev/hieunqdev/README.md

 𝗛𝗮𝗿𝗱 𝘀𝗸𝗶𝗹𝗹𝘀:
 - C#, Entity Framework, ASP.NET Core MVC, Web API
 - Python, Django, Django REST framework, Odoo
+- Java, Android
-- HTML, CSS, Javascript, jQuery, OWL
+- HTML, CSS, Javascript, jQuery, Ajax, OWL
 - SQL Server, MySQL, PostgreSQL
+- Nginx, Gunicorn, VPS
-- Linux
+- Linux, Ubuntu
 - Git

 **Thank you very much for your time.
 I hope the best of luck will come to you.
 Wish you achieve the goals that you have set.**